Yunxiang-Li/Unreal5_GameProgrammingPatterns/SpatialPartitioning/README.md

-# Spatial Partitioning:
+# Spatial Partitioning

 ## Summary

-Collision checks among a large number of objects within a vast game world can be computationally expensive.
-The raw time complexity of collision detection is approximately O(n^2), and even optimized approaches like O(n*log(n)) can become a bottleneck for large-scale games. **Spatial Partitioning** addresses this issue by dividing the game world into smaller cells and limiting collision checks to objects in the same or neighboring cells, drastically reducing the number of comparisons required.
+Collision checks and rendering computations in a large game world can become computationally expensive. **Spatial Partitioning** divides the game world into smaller, more manageable regions (cells), reducing the number of comparisons required for spatial queries like collision detection, visibility culling, and light influence calculations.
+This technique helps achieve better performance in games by localizing queries to relevant regions instead of processing the entire game world.

+---

 ## Concept

 ### Divide the World into Cells

-#### 1. Cell Division

-- The game world is divided into multiple small cells, each representing a subsection of the world.
+- The game world is divided into smaller cells, each representing a subsection of space.
-- Objects are assigned to cells based on their position.
+- Objects are assigned to these cells based on their position.

-#### 2. Handle Large Objects
+### Handle Large Objects

-If an object spans multiple cells, it is either:
+- Large objects spanning multiple cells are handled in two primary ways:
-- Assigned to the **smallest parent cell** that fully contains it (modern version, common for physics).
+  - **Promotion to Parent Cells**: Assigned to the smallest parent cell that fully contains them, simplifying traversal but reducing precision.
+Common for rendering and lighting.
-- Or **duplicated across multiple child cells** for precise spatial queries (traditional version, for rendering/lighting optimizations).

-#### Tree Structure for Efficiency:

-- Cells are organized into a **hierarchical tree structure** for optimized queries:
-  - Rendering/Lighting Octree:
-    - A **traditional** octree is used for lighting and rendering, where objects crossing cell boundaries are promoted to the smallest parent cell.
-    - This simplifies traversal and reduces memory overhead for render-related calculations.
-    - the query scope is limited to objects in the same cell and objects in adjacent cells (to account for edge cases).
-  - Physics Octree:
-    - A more **modern** octree or similar structure is likely used for physics collision detection, where boundary-crossing objects may be duplicated or referenced in multiple child cells for greater spatial precision.
-    - the query scope is limited to objects in the same cell and direct parent or child cells.

-## 2D and 3D Spatial Partitioning

-- In 2D, this approach often uses a structure called a **quadtree**, where each cell is divided into four smaller quadrants.
+  - **Referenced in Multiple Cells**: Duplicated or referenced in all overlapping cells, ensuring precise spatial queries.
+Common for physics and collision detection.

+---

+### Octree Overview

-- In 3D, the equivalent is an **octree**, where each cubic region is divided into eight smaller cubes.
+- An **octree** is a hierarchical data structure used to partition 3D space.
+Each cubic region is recursively subdivided into eight smaller cubes (octants).
+- **Benefits**:
+  - Efficiently reduces the search space for spatial queries.
+  - Useful for dynamic or static objects, with different update strategies.
+- **Applications**:
+  - **Rendering and Lighting**:
+    - Objects are promoted to parent nodes to simplify traversal.
+    - Often used for visibility culling and determining light influence.
+  - **Physics and Collision Detection**:
+    - Objects are referenced in all overlapping nodes for precision.
+    - Ensures accurate narrow-phase collision detection.

+---

 ## Spatial Partitioning within Unreal

-### 1. Octree for Render Optimization
+### Octree for Rendering/Lighting/Physics

-Unreal Engine 5 uses a **traditional 3D octree** structure to optimize lighting calculations.
-The octree divides the game world into cubic regions and recursively subdivides them into eight smaller cubes along the x, y, and z axes.
-Objects crossing cell boundaries are promoted to the smallest parent cell that fully contains them.
-This hierarchical partitioning ensures efficient culling for lighting and rendering.

-#### Lighting Calculations:
-- The octree resides in the `FScene` class and is primarily used by the render thread.
-- It determines quickly whether an object exists within a light's area of effect, drastically reducing the number of lighting calculations required.
-- By skipping irrelevant regions, the rendering engine avoids unnecessary computation and improves performance.
+Unreal Engine uses spatial partitioning techniques to optimize rendering, lighting and physics.
+These techniques include **hierarchical structures**, such as octrees, depending on the system.
+For instance, one octree within Unreal resides in the `Fscene` class and is used by the render thread to determine quickly whether an object exists in the light’s area of effect.
+This way, the number of lighting calculations is drastically reduced

-### 2. World Partition for Large-Scale World
+### World Partition for Large-Scale Worlds

-Unreal Engine 5 introduces **World Partition**, a system specifically designed to manage large open worlds.
-It provides:
+- Unreal Engine 5 introduced **World Partition**, a system designed for managing open worlds efficiently.

-#### Single-Layer Cell Division:
-- Users define the size of each cell (or "grid") in the world.
+- **Flat Grid System**:
-- Unlike the octree, World Partition does not create a hierarchical tree structure.
-Instead, it uses a **flat**, **single-layer grid** for managing world visibility.
+  - Unlike octrees, World Partition uses a **single-layer grid** to divide the game world into cells.
+  - Cells are streamed in and out of memory dynamically based on the player’s position.

-#### Integration with Level of Detail (LOD):
+- **Integration with Level of Detail (LOD)**:
-- World Partition hooks into the LOD system, ensuring that only the necessary level of detail is rendered for objects visible on-screen.
+  - Adjusts the level of detail dynamically for objects based on distance from the player.
-- Objects farther away appear with lower detail, improving rendering performance without sacrificing visual quality.
+  - Reduces rendering cost without sacrificing visual quality.

+---